Shardcached/libshardcache/README.md

    When using the library to run a new node, the library will connect to its own peers and handle the internal communication.

- * It has a cache filling mechanism based on ARC (Adaptive Replacement Cache)
+ * It has a cache filling mechanism and minimizes access to the underlying storage

  * It ensures fetching the items from the peers or from the storage only once even when multiple concurrent requests are looking for the same uncached item.